seahorn/seahorn.github.io/about.md

 permalink: /about/
 ---

-SeaHorn is an automated analysis framework for LLVM-based languages
+SeaHorn is an automated analysis framework for LLVM-based languages.